 Day 3 Springfield IL to St Louis MO (116 miles / 186 km)

 Today we head towards St. Louis!
 We will stay primarily on the 2-lane sections of the Mother Road, traversing cornfields and small towns that represent the heartland of America.
 Our arrival into St. Louis will be over the Chain of Rocks Bridge, the original bridge where RT 66 crossed the Mississippi River.
 Enjoy the short ride today into the “Gateway to the West,” St. Louis.
 This amazing city rests along the shores of the mighty Mississippi River and is home to some of the best live music and BBQ ribs in the country.

 Day 4 St Louis MO to Joplin MO (335 miles / 536 km)

 Try to get up early to walk across the street today and enjoy an early morning view of the St. Louis Arch and Mississippi River before we hit the road.
 We quickly leave the city in mirrors as we settle in to enjoy the rolling Missouri hills that make this area so beautiful and fun to ride in.
-We will stop and see the famous World’s Largest Rocking Chair in Fanning, wind our way on the twisting roads of Devil’s Elbow!
+We will stop and see the famous World’s Largest Rocking Chair in Fanning, and wind our way on the twisting roads of Devil’s Elbow!
 We will stop to meet Gary at Gay Parita’s, himself a Route 66 icon.
 Tonight we will enjoy a stay in Joplin, a city that was hit very hard in 2011 by a massive tornado.
 We’ll hang with the locals in the small downtown area and hear some amazing stories about what it was like to be in the eye of a massive tornado!